How I Teach Fluency In The Classroom

 Try using timers with your students.
 Teaching them how to start the timer when their partner and ending at one minute makes it more engaging for both!

-Second read time!
 Personally, in my classroom, my mid-week check was always done by a volunteer mom or a 5th grader who could come down to help.
 I don’t think I could record my 2nd read every week without these volunteers.
 So, if you’re short on the extra help, try just the cold and hot read twice a week.

 Make it more than just fluency!
 Make sure they’re including their comprehension skills, too.
 A few groups would work through these questions along with me, while other groups could work on the comprehension questions independently.
+My struggling readers and I would work through these questions together.
+My high groups would work on them independently.
+They would highlight the sentences in the text that helped them find their answers, too.

 And finally… HOT READ!